Klairm/gtav-radio-songs/README.md

   ## Script to save URI tracks from gtaV

-  This simple scripts adds the URI tracks from gtaV, that you can get using: https://github.com/Klairm/violentmonkey-scripts the browser scripts searchs for your socialclub profile to get all the songs you shared in-game from the GTA V radio.
+  This simple scripts adds the URI tracks from gtaV, that you can get using: https://github.com/Klairm/violentmonkey-scripts/tree/main/socialclub-spotify-songs you can get it [here](https://openuserjs.org/scripts/Klairm/Get_shared_spotify_tracks), the browser scripts searchs for your socialclub profile to get all the songs you shared in-game from the GTA V radio.

   #### Usage